State development areas (SDAs) are clearly defined areas of land established by the Coordinator-General to promote economic development in Queensland.

 In an SDA, the Coordinator-General:

-- implements the development scheme
+- implements a development scheme for each SDA

 - has compulsory land acquisition powers.